History, Technology, and Society majors are encouraged to pursue internships while at Georgia Tech.

-The Center for Career Discovery and Development (C2D2) can assist with finding paid internships and registering paid internships for audit credit.
-Below is information and resources that may assist you in the internship search process.
+The Georgia Tech Career Center can assist with finding paid internships and registering paid internships for audit credit.

 Looking for an Internship?
 Try the Internship Database

-For unpaid interships, we offer pass/fail credit hours through HTS 2695 (freshmen/sophomores) and HTS 4695 (juniors/seniors).
+For unpaid internships, we offer pass/fail credit hours through HTS 2695 (freshmen/sophomores) and HTS 4695 (juniors/seniors).
 These classes can be used for HTS electives or free electives.
 Internships must be approved for credit by the internship coordinator.

 For paid internships, we offer audit credit hours through HTS 2694 (freshmen/sophomores) and HTS 4694 (juniors/seniors).
 Audit credits do not count towards graduation requirements, but they do serve as "place holder" hours during the semester in which the student is completing the internship and are included on the transcript.

 Ann Louisa Brewton

 I interned at the Millennium Gate Museum when it hosted “The Art of Diplomacy: Winston Churchill and the Pursuit of Painting."
 I worked for Churchill’s great grandson and co-created the audio guide app for the exhibit.
 President Carter came to visit, and I had the opportunity to meet him.
 My interview with civil rights leader C.T.
 Vivian was published by the National Monuments Foundation.
 Churchill’s paintings were inspired by his travels, so I made my study abroad goal to visit some of his favorite places.
 The highlight was the Koutoubia Mosque in Marrakech, the subject of one of his most famous paintings.